mrphysics-bonn/python-ismrmrd-reco/README.md

 3. A Pulseq file (.seq) is created in the same directory and an MRD (originally ISMRMRD) metadata file (.h5) is created in the folder "dependency/metadata".
 This metadata file is important for the reconstruction, as raw data obtained from Pulseq sequences does not contain any information, on how the kspace was acquired.

 Running a reconstruction:
 1. Start the Docker container by running `./start_docker mavel101/bart-reco-server`.
 The reconstruction server is now running in the background.
+You can attach to the container with `docker attach #containerID` (optional, check ID with `docker ps`).
 2. Activate the Python environment with `conda activate ismrmrd_client`.
 3. Run a reconstruction by sending the data to the server.
 Example Pulseq reconstruction: `./send_data_pulseq.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5`.
 Example JEMRIS reconstruction: `./send_data_jemris.sh example_data/simu/signals_spiralout_clean_slc30.h5 recon/out.h5`.
 5. Logging information and debug files can be found in the "debug" folder.
 6. In this example, the reconstructed image is stored in "recon/out.h5".
 The image can be viewed by running the Python script "plot_img.py".
 Images are stored in MRD image format.
 Image files will not be overwritten, but new images will be appended to existing files.

-7. More example raw data files are located in "example_data".
+More example raw data files are located in "example_data".
 Raw data conversion for Siemens data to MRD [5] is described below.

 ## Example sequences and data